-- 1. Press A and select Setup and press OK. - 2.
+- 1. Press n and select Setup and press OK. - 2.
 Select Software settings and press OK. - 3.
-Select $\ensuremath{\mathsf{Current}}$ software info and see Release Version. - 4.
-Press \frown , repeatedly if necessary, to close the menu.
+Select Current software info and see Release Version. - 4.
+Press , repeatedly if necessary, to close the menu.

 Open source software

 This television contains open source software.
 TP Vision Europe B.V. hereby offers to deliver, upon request, a copy of the complete corresponding source code for the copyrighted open source software packages used in this product for which such offer is requested by the respective licences.